Gamification: A Prominent Key for Success in Various Aspects of Life

 - Case Study

 The following is an extract from Dan’s whitepaper: Gamification in e-learning

-The Gamification era is supposed to be started in the year 1912.
+The Gamification era is supposed to start in the year 1912.

-American Cracker Jack’, a popcorn brand, had introduced Gamification first to the market.
+American Cracker Jack’s, a popcorn brand, had first introduced Gamification to the market.
 The company included a free reward in every bag.
-It was not authentic ‘Gamification’ in a real sense, but it was regarded as the beginning of ‘Gamification’.
+It was not authentic or “Gamification” in a real sense, but it was regarded as the beginning of “Gamification”.

 1980’s: Books related to ‘Gamification’ were published and those include:

-- What Make Things Fun to Learn by Thomas W. Malone
+- What Makes Things Fun to Learn by Thomas W. Malone

 - Heuristics for designing enjoyable user interfaces: Lessons from computer games

 1990 to 2002: